-The board of trustees of a school district in which a public school has been approved by the State Board of Education (SBE) to be rated using an Alternative Performance Framework (APF) or the sponsor of a charter school that has been approved to be rated under the APF, must notify the SBE in a form prescribed by the Department if:
+The board of trustees of a school district with a public school approved by the State Board of Education (SBE) to be rated using an APF, or the sponsor of a charter school approved to be rated under the APF, must notify the SBE using the APF Notice of Withdrawal form prescribed by the Department if:

-- 1. The school no longer meets the requirements for eligibility to be rated under the APF; or - 2.
-The school no longer wishes to be rated under the APF.
+- The school no longer meets the eligibility requirements to be rated under the APF; or - The school no longer wishes to be rated under the APF.

-The school will continue to be rated under the APF until the next school year after notice has been submitted to the SBE.
-The school will then be rated under the Nevada School Performance Framework (NSPF) only in accordance with federal law and NRS 385A.600.
+The school will continue to be rated under the APF until the next school year after the notice has been submitted to the SBE.
+Subsequently, the school will be rated under the Nevada School Performance Framework (NSPF) only, in accordance with federal law and NRS 385A.600.
+The APF Notice of Withdrawal form must be completed and submitted to the APF subject matter expert within ADAM Accountability.